 Another potential cause of your philodendron leaves having brown spots is too much sunlight.
 Philodendrons are native to a tropical environment where they are protected by the trees’ canopy.
 This means they are out of direct sunlight.

 So, when they are put in direct light, they can start showing symptoms of damage, such as brown spots.
-Additionally, too much sunlight can also cause a slew of other problems for the plant, including stunting its growth.
+Additionally, too much sunlight can also cause a slew of other problems for the plant, including stunting your philodendron’s growth rate.

 4. The philodendron isn’t getting enough humidity